itu-tid/lecture-notes/Tech-TopUps/5-Coding-Practices.md

 based on Code Reviewing

 ## CSS

-- name your CSS classes with kebab-case ([more on CSS naming-conventions](https://www.freecodecamp.org/news/css-naming-conventions-that-will-save-you-hours-of-debugging-35cea737d849/))
+#### Name your CSS classes with kebab-case ([more on CSS naming-conventions](https://www.freecodecamp.org/news/css-naming-conventions-that-will-save-you-hours-of-debugging-35cea737d849/))
 - this is best practice
 - consistent with css property names (e.g. `background-color`)
--